partho-dev/CI-CD/CI-CD-Flow.md

 -	admin / [go inside docker container and find the pass ]
 -	setup a new password

-### How to build connection between Nexus & Jenkins
+### How to build connection between Nexus & Jenkins for Java based applications

--   Build a connection between `Jenkins` & `Nexus`, which will help Jenkins to push the code package (`JAR/dist`) artifacts into Nexus
+-   Build a connection between `Jenkins` & `Nexus`, which will help Jenkins to push the code package (`JAR`) artifacts into Nexus

 -   **`Java based app`** : For adding the `Nexus URL`, go to Java source code and fine `pom.xml`
 - at the end of POM.XML. add the `maven-release` &  `maven-snapshots` under `<distributionManagement>`